globus/globus-automate-client/docs/source/authoring_flows.rst

         "required": ["source", "destination", "recursive"]
     }

-The above will cause the Globus we application to display a set of inputs that map to the id and path fields for source and destination:
+The above will cause the Globus web application to display a set of inputs that map to the id and path fields for source and destination:

 .. image:: _static/images/globus-collection-ex.png
   :alt: Example of the input created by globus collection format